 Botanical Building + Lilypond

 An iconic building that you’ll see in most Balboa Park pictures.
 Housed in front of a beautiful lily pond, the Botanical Garden is a true eye-catcher in the middle of the park.
 Furthermore, this garden is home to 2,100 permanent plants as well as ones that rotate throughout the seasons.
 My personal favorite is when they add the poinsettias at Christmas.
 It’s free to enter and is open Friday-Wednesday from 10 am-4 pm.
+UPDATE: the interior of the botanical building is currently closed until 2023 for construction.

 Japanese Friendship Garden

-The Japanese Friendship Garden was built for the friendship between San Diego and it’s sister city Yokohama.
+The Japanese Friendship Garden was built for the friendship between San Diego and its sister city Yokohama.
 You can really immerse yourself in Japanese culture here.
 Located at the entrance is a tea shop that also has delicious ramen.
 It’s open daily from 10 am-6 pm and costs $12 to enter.
 But, if you’re a San Diego resident, every third Tuesday it’s free to enter!

 Did you know that Palm Canyon is made up of 450 Palm Trees with some of them dating back to 1912?
 It’s a pretty incredible part of the park and is a true hidden gem.
 There is a huge banyan tree at the start of the trail that is over 150 years old.
 In conclusion, it is located directly behind the House of Charm.